OotyOoty

 1. Home

-4. How to Do AI Keyword Research with ChatGPT, Claude, and Ooty Octopus
+7. AI Keyword Research with ChatGPT, Claude, and Ooty SEO

-How to Do AI Keyword Research with ChatGPT, Claude, and Ooty Octopus
+AI Keyword Research with ChatGPT, Claude, and Ooty SEO

-Keyword research with traditional tools follows a predictable loop: open the tool, enter a seed keyword, scroll through hundreds of results, export to a spreadsheet, filter manually, repeat.
-The data retrieval and the analysis happen in completely different places.
+Traditional keyword research: open tool, type seed keyword, scroll through hundreds of results, export CSV, filter in a spreadsheet, repeat.
+The research and the planning happen in completely different places.

 The AI Keyword Research Workflow